SeekyCt/spm-docs/misc/wiidungeon.md

 For more low-level detail of how this works, see my decompilation of [dan.c](https://github.com/SeekyCt/spm-decomp/blob/master/rel/dan.c).

+**The tags must be used in the order listed below and nested as shown by the title sizes.**

 ## \<dungeon\>
 Inside each `<dungeon>` tag is the definition of 1 floor of the pit.